 How the Age Pension Can Help

 Once you reach 67, you may qualify for full or part Age Pension.
-As of 2024:
+Current maximum rates as at March 2026 are:

-This can take pressure off your super and fund essentials, while your remaining balance supports travel, health, or emergencies.
+The Age Pension can take significant pressure off your super and cover essentials, while your remaining balance supports travel, health costs or emergencies.

 Is $425K Enough to Retire at 60?